Meeting the challenges of Acquired Nystagmus – a patient’s perspective

 As a patient awaiting an appointment, the anxiety commences long beforehand.
-Hopes and anticipated breakthroughs in diagnosis and treatment challenge the mind.
+Hopes of anticipated breakthroughs in diagnosis and treatment challenge the mind.
 The subsequent disappointment of a swift consultation where the medical professional indicates that they have never seen such a condition, they heard about it once and by the way, there is no cure results in indescribable anguish.

 Perhaps there needs to be training and awareness in emotional intelligence and the importance of maintaining positive professional standards and qualities when dealing with patients.

-The relationship between a patient and their medical professional is dependent on confidence and trust and once this is damaged progress is extremely difficult.
+The relationship between a patient and their medical professional is dependent on confidence and trust and, once this is damaged, progress is extremely difficult.

 The amygdala in each of us causes constant review of situations and as a result the anxious patient easily notices indifference, pomposity and lack of knowledge and empathy.
 This is amplified when clinicians demonstrate tiredness and lack of engagement during a consultation.

 A positive patient experience is wholly dependent on the approach and attitude of the clinician.
-Negativity, with comments about budgets and managers not liking a particular decision is certain to crush trust and confidence.
+Negativity, with comments about budgets and managers not liking a particular decision, is certain to crush trust and confidence.

 Information in written format would be invaluable in addition to signposting to support networks and sources of reliable, trusted data.